SBRG/ME-script/README.md

 # ME-script
-Notebooks for constraining and solving COBRAme models
+Custom code for constraining and solving COBRAme models